 How do you make sure your cat is strapped on tight enough?

-It would be best if you were careful when tightening a harness for a cat.
+It would be best to be careful when tightening a harness for a cat.
 This is because cats are more agile animals than dogs and can slip out of anything that isn’t secure.
 But simultaneously, you want to avoid crushing your cat by having the harness too tight.

 A good rule is a two-finger rule.

 When your cat is strapped into the harness, you can get two fingers between the harness and skin without considerable effort.
-Still, if you can’t fit three fingers, it’s a good tightness.
-That won’t cause your cat discomfort and won’t let them slip out.
+Still, it’s a good tightness if you can’t fit three fingers.
+That won’t cause your cat discomfort or let them slip out.
 It needs to be tighter if you can get three fingers into the gap without much effort.
 If it’s hard to get two fingers in there, loosen it very slightly.